What Finish To Use For Wooden Coasters?

 Oil-based polyurethane is one type of it, using oil as the medium in which the polymers and urethane are suspended.
 It smells, is toxic, and needs protective gear like a respirator when being used, as well as a well-ventilated room with lots of good air circulation.
 It also takes a very long time to dry and cure.

 But, it will provide a film finish with a plastic look and feel to it that is waterproof, hard, and durable.
-Many wood floor installers will tend to choose oil-based poly to finish off their work.
+Many wood floor installers will choose oil-based poly to finish their work.
 That waterproof finish from an oil-based finish is of interest to us when it comes to protecting a wooden coaster, so we’ll keep it on the list.

 Water-based polyurethane is the other type of product, using (as you might expect) water as the medium to support the polymers and urethane.
 It doesn’t have anywhere near the noxious odor of its oil-based cousin, is not as toxic (although we would not drink it), dries and hardens much faster than oil-based, and offers a durable and hard film finish that is waterproof.